Conor McGregor

 McGregor is the biggest pay-per-view (PPV) draw in MMA history, having headlined the five highest-selling UFC PPV events.
 His fight against Nurmagomedov at UFC 229 drew 2.4 million PPV buys, the most ever for an MMA event.
 His 2017 boxing match against Mayweather generated over 5.3 million buys across the United States and the United Kingdom, making it the second highest-selling pay-per-view event in history.
 McGregor was ranked as the world's highest-paid athlete by Forbes in 2021, earning a reported $180 million.
 He also appeared on the list in 2018, ranking fourth with earnings of $99 million.
 Outside of fighting, McGregor has pursued business ventures.

 McGregor has been involved in multiple legal issues, including civil and criminal cases.
 He has faced charges for assault, disorderly conduct, driving offences and rape.
 His comments on the 2023 Dublin riots and immigration policy in Ireland have also sparked controversy.
 In November 2024, an Irish High Court ruled in a civil case that he had assaulted and raped a woman in 2018, ordering him to pay over €248,000 in damages.
 In December 2024, he was ordered to pay the victim's legal costs, amounting to approximately €1,500,000.
+In July 2025, he lost an appeal on the verdict.
 Following the 2024 civil court ruling, McGregor lost several sponsorship and partnership deals.

-In March 2025, he announced his intention to stand as an independent candidate in the 2025 Irish presidential election and has expressed views dubbed anti-immigration, far-right, and national populist.
+In March 2025, McGregor announced his intention to stand as an independent candidate in the 2025 Irish presidential election and has expressed views dubbed anti-immigration, far-right, and national populist.
+On September 14, he withdrew from the election.

 Biography from the Wikipedia article Conor McGregor.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.